 2. Attach a connector and tubing, or a hand-pumped picnic tap to the in-flow port on the keg.
 Make sure to block or pinch this tubing in some way so that you can use it to dispense the remaining beer.

 These are only temporary solutions to this problem.
-The only true answer is to put your system in working order, make sure the lines are clean, and order some high-quality beer gas.
-Your kegs and your guests will both be thankful.
+The only true answer is to put your system in working order, make sure the lines are clean, and order high-quality beer gas.
+Your kegs and your guests will both be thankful!

 © 2018 The CO2 Gas Company Ltd. Registered company no. 03767518.